 About This Statistic

-This statistic shows the number of U.S. soldier fatalities in the Iraq War in the period between 2003 and 2016.
-In 2011, total 54 U.S. soldiers' deaths were reported in Iraq.
+This statistic shows the number of U.S. soldier fatalities in the Iraq War in the period between 2003 and 2017.
+In 2017, 8 U.S. soldiers died in Iraq.

 Additional information on fatalities in the Iraq War

 The invasion of Iraq by the United States and coalition forces in March 2003 saw the beginning of the Iraq War, a conflict that would continue beyond the end of the decade.
 Fatalities of American forces were highest in the first five years of conflict as soldiers grappled with the Al Qaeda as well as civil war between those groups seeking to fill the power vacuum left by the removal of Iraqi leader Saddam Hussein.
 Casualties progressively decreased from 2008, in part due to attempts by Barack Obama who made the removal of troops from Iraq a central promise of this successful campaign to succeed George W. Bush.
 In 2013, the majority of Americans considered sending troops to fight in Iraq to be a mistake.

 While the number of civilian deaths in the Iraq War was much higher, the trend of numbers decreasing from 2008 onward was in line with the trend for American solider loses.
 However, civilian deaths rose again from 2013 onward as Iraq returned to heavy conflict with Islamic State.